-COPERT is a software tool developed by the European Environment Agency and used widely to calculate emissions from road transport in Europe.
-The factors are expressed in grammes emitted per kilometre driven wherever possible as a function of average speed or road type.
+- COPERT 4 v10 (a software tool developed by the European Environment Agency and is used widely to calculate emissions from road transport in Europe) - EMEP/EEA Emission Inventory Guidebook - UK specific emission factors as developed by Transport Research Laboratory (TRL) on behalf of the UK Department for Transport (DfT)

+These are based on analysis of emissions test data for in-service vehicles measured over a range of different drive cycles.
+The factors are expressed in grams emitted per kilometre driven wherever possible as a function of average speed or road type.